drewpendergrass/CHEEREIO/docs/Observations.rst

 The nearest_loc function
 ~~~~~~~~~~~~~

 CHEEREIO uses the ``nearest_loc()`` function to match observation data with the GEOS-Chem grid.
-The corresponding index lists are used for (1) aggregating observation data to the GEOS-Chem grid, and (2) observation operator calculations.
+The corresponding index lists are used to (1) get GEOS-Chem columns corresponding with observations, and (2) aggregate observation data to the GEOS-Chem grid.

 .. py:function:: nearest_loc(GC,OBSDATA)